Aryan Nations: Shooting, lawsuit and breakup

-Split and decline
+Decline and legacy

-There were three main Aryan Nations factions.
-One was led by Charles John Juba, followed by August Kreis III.
-In 2012, Kreis stepped down as leader and designated Drew Bostwick as his successor.
+Aryan Nations was divided between three main factions.
+The largest group after Aryan Nations' bankruptcy was led by Charles John Juba, followed by August Kreis III until Kreis stepped down as leader and designated Drew Bostwick as his successor in 2012.
 In 2002, Juba's group was based on a 10 acre compound in the rural town of Ulysses in Potter County, north central Pennsylvania; it hosted the 2002 Aryan Nations World Congress.
-Juba resigned in March 2005, announcing that Kreis was the group's new leader.

 Kreis established a new headquarters in Lexington, South Carolina, and he eventually moved it close to Union City, Tennessee.
 In 2005, Kreis received media attention because he attempted to form an Aryan Nations–al Qaeda alliance.

-In 2005, the Holy Order of the Phineas Priesthood, previously in association with the faction which was led by Kreis, seceded and formed Aryan Nations Revival, based in New York City.
-The Holy Order was created in opposition to Kreis's acceptance of adherents of Wicca, Islam, and Odinism.
-It considered such groups to be a deviation from the core Christian Identity belief of Aryan Nations.
-This Revival rapidly became the largest faction.
+Based in New York, and led by Jay Faber, Aryan Nations Revival became one of the more well-known splinter groups.
 In the Congressional Record, the leaders of Aryan Nations Revival were listed as domestic terrorists.
 The government concluded that the Holy Order of the Brotherhood of the Phineas Priesthood was the enforcement/terrorist wing of Aryan Nations.
 Aryan Nations Revival hosted a weekly radio broadcast which it titled The Aryan Nations Broadcast.
 Airing from 1979 to 2009, the radio program was authorized by Richard Butler.
 The program ended when host Hal Turner was arrested for threatening the lives of federal judges in Chicago.
 While incarcerated, Turner announced, through his attorney, that he was a federal informant, and that Aryan Nations was among those organizations which had been informed upon.

 In 2009, Aryan Nations Revival, which was then based in Texas, merged with Pastor Jerald O'Brien's Aryan Nations, which was based in Coeur d'Alene, Idaho.
 Both parties ardently adhered to Christian Identity.

+The most successful splinter group was likely Paul Mullet's Crusaders of Yahweh, which had branches in 17 states.

 Symbols

-The emblem (or shield) of the Aryan Nations is designed to reflect aspects of British Israelism.
+The emblem (or shield) of Aryan Nations is designed to reflect aspects of British Israelism.